 Wentworth is a member of the Colleges of the Fenway (COF), an association of four Fenway-area institutions whose other members are Emmanuel College, Massachusetts College of Art and Design, Massachusetts College of Pharmacy and Health Sciences, and Simmons College.

+Full-time undergraduate degree-seeking students may cross-register for up to two COF courses in each semester, beginning in the second semester of their Freshman year.
+Course offerings and other information are published online.
+Students who cross-register must follow the academic policies and procedures of the host institution for that course.
+This includes the host institution’s academic honesty policy and adherence to their academic calendar.
+Discipline issues will be addressed by the student’s home institution.
 Grades received in cross-registered COF courses will be computed in the cumulative grade point average in accordance with the Wentworth grading system.
 Pass ("P") grades are not accepted at Wentworth.
 Students may not be allowed to register for courses that are graded on a Pass/Fail basis.

 |Class Year||Earned Credit Hours|